MapleLeafMakers/Stealth_Bed_Front/README.md

 # Credits

 - Cameron at LDO Motors for the initial work on fitting a StealthBurner diffuser in the design
-- WhoppingPochard and VinnyCordiero for the Rainbow Barf Logo LED
+- WhoppingPochard and VinnyCordeiro for the Rainbow Barf Logo LED